The eyes of a 30-year-old and the eyes of a 60-year-old see the world very differently, both metaphorically and literally.

 While there are a variety of light switch types to choose from, not all of them are ideal for aging in place.

 Toggle or “flip” switches are the traditional type of switches we envision when we think about a light switch.
-Toggle switches are fine for [link to our design page]universal design[/link], but as we age, our hands become weaker and it takes more effort to flip them.
+Toggle switches are fine for universal design, but as we age, our hands become weaker and it takes more effort to flip them.
 For the budget-conscious, they’ll do, but they’re definitely not the most ideal light switch for aging hands.

 In certain locations, dimmer switches are great, but not for most areas.
 One room that can benefit from a dimmer switch is the bathroom.
 Although you want as much light as possible throughout the home, going from a dimly light hallway to a brightly lit bathroom in the middle of the night can be jarring (and blinding).
 A dimmer switch can ease the stress on your eyes and allow you to phase into the brighter light.
 Be careful, though!
 Keeping the bathroom dimly lit can lead to slips, falls, and bumps, so you’ll want to brighten the bathroom up as much as possible once your eyes have had a chance to adjust.